Ariana Grande Flashes Black Bra On Instagram

 On Saturday night, Ariana Grande took to her Instagram account to share a photo of herself sporting a skimpy black ensemble, which showcased her curves.

-In the photo, the singer is seen wearing a two-piece outfit, which included a pair of black bottoms that showed off her her long, lean legs.
+In the photo, the singer is seen wearing a two-piece outfit, which included a pair of black bottoms that showed off her long, lean legs.
 The top was simply a black bra with a see-through sparkling netting over top, and flaunted Grande’s flat tummy and toned abs.

 Ariana donned her signature hairstyle as she pulled up her long, dark locks into a high ponytail on top of her head.
 She also wore a diamond choker around her neck, and a pair of sparkling earrings.

-Grande also sported a full face of makeup, which included her usual bronzed glow, darkened eyebrows, pink blush, thick lashes and dark liner, which she used to make a cat eye look.
+Grande also sported a full face of makeup, which included her usual bronzed glow, darkened eyebrows, pink blush, thick lashes, and dark liner, which she used to make a cat-eye look.
 She also had highlight to help her skin shimmer in the light, and sported a nude lip color.

 The singer also rocked a white feathered cover up, which she pushed down off of her shoulders to show off her skimpy outfit.